DulamVaishnavi/elitmus/README.md

 Four possible ways as 4 levels and with 3 deadends

 #Steps to set up the project
+1.Story (Theme of the project)
+2.Clues for solving puzzle and deadends 3.HTML,CSS,JAVASCRIPT and PHP codes required for project 4.A Datebase and the tables present in project

 #checklist of implemented features and additional features